Drowning in Email

 The answer to both of these questions is the same: write a compelling subject line.

-Length: You’re limited to one line to make your pitch, so it is essential you make it well.
+You’re limited to one line to make your pitch.
+It’s essential you make it well.
 Generally, lines with 30 to 50 characters are ideal.
 The prevalence of email access through mobile devices means that your message will first be seen on a mobile device 40 percent of the time.
 Smaller screens mean less room for your subject line to be read in its entirety.
 Also, 50 characters or less results in a 12 percent higher open rate and a 75 percent higher click-through rate.

 Including each recipient’s name or location in the subject line adds another layer of personalization that can increase the open rate.
-Using the words “you” and “your” can also draw readers in and make the subject line more compelling for your audience.
+Using the words “you” and “your” can also draw readers in and make the subject line more compelling.

-Trust: Never use language in the subject line that will mislead your audience.
-Email can be a way to build consumer confidence in your brand, so any kind of false promises will only lead recipients to unsubscribe and retain a negative vibe from your organization.
+Never use language in the subject line that will mislead your audience.
+Email can be a way to build consumer confidence in your brand.
+Any kind of false promises will only lead recipients to unsubscribe and retain a negative vibe from your organization.
 And always check for typos!

 - Don’t be afraid to use humor, as long as it is inoffensive and will be understood by your audience.